nefarius/DsHidMini/README.md

 - Supports [**x360ce**](https://www.x360ce.com/) for XInput emulation
 - Supports [**Dolphin Emulator**](https://dolphin-emu.org/)

+## What's missing

+- Motion controls a.k.a.
+SIXAXIS (Gyroscope, Accelerometer)
+  - **Contributions welcome!**
+- Navigation Controller
+  - Majority is done
+- Motion Controller
+  - Not considered in design at all

 ## How it works

 DsHidMini is a filter driver sitting below `mshidumdf.sys` and acts as a function driver for USB and Bluetooth through the [User-mode Driver Framework Reflector](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/detailed-view-of-the-umdf-architecture), handling translation of incoming HID I/O traffic to underlying USB/Bluetooth I/O and vice versa.
 On USB it replaces the Windows stock drivers for the Sony hardware and presents the device as a variety of user-configurable HID devices (see documentation).
 On Bluetooth in conjunction with BthPS3 it replaces the need for [Shibari](https://github.com/ViGEm/Shibari) as the driver directly communicates over wireless channels and takes care of the necessary translation logic.
 As a user-mode driver it has limited access to the registry, therefore device-specific settings are stored and retrieved using the [Unified Device Property Model](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/unified-device-property-model--windows-vista-and-later-) API.
 Most of the core HID heavy lifting is done by the amazing [DMF_VirtualHidMini](https://github.com/microsoft/DMF/blob/master/Dmf/Modules.Library/Dmf_VirtualHidMini.md) module which greatly reduced the need for boilerplate code and sped up development tremendously.